BesnikShala/Milestone-project-1/README.md

 The website has been tested on both desk top and various virtual simulations of devices ranging from mobile phones to laptops and tablets via Chrome Developer Tools.
 No bugs or errors found.

 Browsers tests include Google Chrome and Safari.

+Website tested on real devices.

+- Tested on Macbook pro
+    - on google Chrome and Safari no issues found.

+- Tested on Samsung Gallaxy S20+ , Iphone X, Samsung S10+
+    - issue with overlapping text on carousel caption with service information.
+Fixed by changing the sizing of the images.

 ## Known Bugs and Problems Incurred